pineappletapped/pineappletapped_portal_v2/docs/affiliate-programme-brief.md

   - Tag CRM client record with `affiliateId`, `affiliateName`, referral code, attribution source, and original click reference.
   - Persist attribution for lifetime of client so future orders accrue commission until affiliate is removed/suspended.
 - Handle edge cases: duplicate clicks, multiple affiliates (last-touch vs. first-touch policy), cookie expiry, cross-device signups.
+- Attribution rules:
+  - Default cookie window 60 days from last click.
+  - Tie-breaker: if multiple affiliates have activity before first purchase, last-touch wins after four weeks of inactivity from the initial referral.
+If the client purchases and is inactive for 12 months, the first affiliate is released and a new referral can capture attribution.
+  - Existing CRM clients are ineligible for affiliate attribution; upsell opportunities remain in-house.
+  - Programme scope initially limited to UK-based affiliates and customers.

 ## Commission and payout logic
 - Default commission: 50% of HQ's commission on attributed orders; allow per-affiliate overrides.